General Jean Charles Roussel

 Arc de Triomphe: ROUSSEL on the east pillar

 Roussel remained with the Army of Switzerland until 1799 when he joined the Army of Italy and became an aide-de-camp to General Partouneaux.
-That June he also received a promotion to chef de bataillon in the 6th of the Line and then fought at San-Giuliano where he was wounded by a shot to the head.
-In December of 1799 Roussel fought at Monte-Faccio and then the next day he was promoted to chef de brigade of the 106th of the Line.
-A year he later he fought at Vasto where he was wounded by a shot to the chest.
+That June he also received a promotion to chef de bataillon in the 6th of the Line and then he fought near San-Giuliano where he was wounded by a shot to the head.
+In December of 1799 Roussel fought at Monte-Faccio near Genoa and then the next day he was promoted to chef de brigade of the 106th of the Line.
+A year later he fought at Vasto where he was wounded by a shot to the chest.

-For the Russian campaign of 1812, Roussel took command of the 2nd Brigade of Delzons' 13th Division in the Grande Armée.
+For the campaign against Russia of 1812, Roussel took command of the 2nd Brigade of Delzons' 13th Division in Prince Eugène's IV Corps in the Grande Armée.
 While on campaign he visited the advance posts at night to reconnoiter the enemy positions near Ostrowno.
 As he was returning to the French camp, a French sentry mistook him for the enemy and shot and killed him.

 Bibliography